-NOTE 2 - CASH AND CASH EQUIVALENTS AND OTHER DEPOSITS
+NOTE 2 - DEPOSITS AND INVESTMENTS

 Generally, deposits and investments of the University are under the control of the State Treasurer who, by law, has sole authority for investing State funds.
+Deposits and investments of the Foundation are not under the State Treasurer's control.